AnoukSmet/Dog-Health-Tracker/README.md

     *Logs display*
     The logs that will be displayed are from the dog profile selected.
     When no dog profile is added yet, here it will show that as soon as they added a dog, they can come here to start tracking.
-    When a dog profile is added but no logs are submitted yet, it shows 'Click here or on the plus sign right below to add your first log" which takes you to the add log page.
+    When a dog profile is added but no logs are submitted yet, it shows 'Click here or on the plus sign right below to add your first log" which takes you to the logs page.
     From the moment the user has at least submitted 1 log, another button will appear above the logs with the following text: Click here to search dogs by date'.
     This will take the user to the search logs page where a search can be performed by date.
     For medium devices and up I have included a floating action button which is displayed right below on the screen.